akshaykarthick/Data-Science-Blog-Post-Udacity/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the [post](https://medium.com/@u0509421/fifa-19-complete-player-dataset-what-can-we-tell-from-it-f7343fdad020) available
+The findings of analysis are available in this medium [blog](https://medium.com/@akshaykarthickm/sports-and-stats-soccer-through-the-eyes-of-a-statistician-e4bfb4db5d2b)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Udacity courses for some of code ideas, and to kaggle for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/karangadiya/fifa19).
-Otherwise, feel free to use the code here as you would like!
+Credit to Udacity courses for code ideas, and kaggle for the data.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset?select=players_20.csv).
+Otherwise, feel free to use the code here